-Belem is a must see part of Lisbon.
-The neighborhood could take up your entire day, if you’re so inclined.
-Here’s my guide to the best sites in Belem.
+Belem is Lisbon’s pretty riverside district defined by its UNESCO landmarks.
+The neighborhood could easily take up your entire day, if you’re so inclined.
+Here’s my guide to the top attractions in Belem.

 Manueline architecture was a short lived late Gothic artistic movement that lasted 30 years in the early 16th century.
 It’s a distinctively Portuguese style, named after its key influencer, King Manuel I, who reigned from 1495 to 1521.